hcslearning/java-basics/README.md

 ### Call Stack

-The call stack in Java is a data structure used by the Java Virtual Machine (JVM) to keep track of method calls during the execution of a program.
+The call stack in Java is a data structure used by the Java Virtual Machine (JVM) to **keep track of method calls during the execution** of a program.
 It is a LIFO (Last-In-First-Out) stack where each method call is added to the top of the stack, and when a method returns, it is removed from the top of the stack.

 ### Stack

-In Java, the stack is a region of memory that is used to store method calls and local variables.
+In Java, the stack is a region of memory that is used to **store method calls and local variables**.
 Each thread in a Java program has its own stack, which is used to manage method calls and to store local variables for those methods.

 When a method is called, a new frame is added to the top of the stack to hold the method's local variables, its parameters, and its return address.
 The return address is the address of the instruction to execute after the method returns.